This article is part of a larger series on POS Systems.

 - Email marketing: Send deals and messages to filtered customer lists.

 Delivery-heavy restaurants need to match customer expectations for combo deals and coupons.
-Pizzeria customers, especially, have a huge appetite for various “family meal” or game day deals.
+Pizzeria customers, especially, have a huge appetite for various “family meal” or game-day deals.
 This is where SpeedLine takes a giant leap ahead of other restaurant POS systems, as this system can handle an incredible number of simultaneous coupons and complex combos.
-Your staff won’t need to keep track of all of them because SpeedLine automatically applies active promotional deals to qualifying orders as they are rung on the POS.
+Your staff won’t need to keep track of all of them because SpeedLine automatically applies active promotional deals to qualifying orders as they are rung up on the POS.
 If a customer has a question about a specific promotion, your team can search the available promotions in the POS to find the right one.

 SpeedLine Ease of Use